you-zhou/notes/dev.md

 ```
 This will set the value of the variable word to ‘spam’.
 This idiom can be applied to **lists and tuples**.

 ### search an item in a collection e.g. list, set or dict
 Search with the operator `in` with a collection.
 Searches can be done much faster with set and dict than list.
-As for set & dict,  it can use hash value of the item to look for it, while list
+As for set & dict,  it can use hash value of the item to quickly locate it, while for the list, it has to go through each item until it finds a match.

 ```python
 s = set(['s', 'p', 'a', 'm'])
 l = ['s', 'p', 'a', 'm']